Key Lime Cheesecake Bars

 Prepare the crust:

 - Preheat the oven to 350 degrees.
-Line an 8×8" square baking pan with aluminum foil and spray with cooking spray.
+Line an 8×8" square baking pan with parchment paper or aluminum foil.1.5 cups graham cracker crumbs, 3 tablespoons granulated sugar, 1/8 teaspoon salt, 6 tablespoons unsalted butter

-- Place the graham cracker crumbs, coconut, macadamia nuts, sugar, and pinch of salt in a small bowl and stir to combine.
+- Place the graham cracker crumbs, 3 tablespoons sugar, and pinch of salt in a small bowl and stir to combine.
 Add the melted butter and stir until the crumbs are coated well with the butter.
-Press the crust into the prepared baking dish evenly and bake for 8-10 minutes or until lightly golden brown.
+Press the crust evenly over the bottom of the prepared baking dish and bake for 10 minutes or until lightly golden brown.
 Cool on a wire rack while you make the filling.
+Reduce the oven temperature to 325 degrees.

 Prepare the filling:

 - In a medium bowl, beat the cream cheese and sugar together at medium speed until smooth, about 1 minute.
-Add the Greek yogurt , eggs, key lime juice, zest, and vanilla, and beat until combined.
+Add the sour cream, eggs, key lime juice, zest, and vanilla, and beat until smooth and well incorporated.16 ounces cream cheese, 1 cup granulated sugar, 4 tablespoons sour cream, 2 large eggs, 1/3 cup fresh key lime juice, 2 teaspoons pure vanilla extract

-- Pour the filling over the prepared crust and bake for 20-25 minutes or until the filling is set but still a bit jiggly in the center (the filling will set more as it cools).
+- Pour the filling over the prepared crust and bake for 30-40 minutes or until the filling is set but still a bit jiggly in the center (the filling will set more as it cools).
+Begin checking for doneness after 30 minutes as all oven times vary.

 - Cool completely on a wire rack, then chill in the refrigerator for a minimum of 3 hours.

-- Grab the ends of the foil and lift the cheesecake from the pan.
+- Once cooled, grab the ends of the foil and lift the cheesecake from the pan.
 Cut into bars with a very sharp knife, cleaning the knife with warm water in between slices to get a clean slice.
-Pipe or dollop the whipped cream on top of the bars, serve, and enjoy!
+Pipe or dollop whipped cream on top of the bars, then serve and enjoy!homemade whipped cream, for serving

 Notes